thejsway/thejsway/manuscript/chapter01.md

 Comments are a great source of info about a program's purpose or structure.
 Adding comments to complicated or critical parts is a good habit you should build right now!

-## Exercises
+## Coding time!

-Let's check your understanding of this chapter by doing a few simple exercises!
+Let's put your brand new coding skills into practice.

 ## Presentation